akri16/cloud-help/kubectl-commands.md

 - If the request is too high to satisfy, the deployment will be kept on <i> Pending </i> state until the resources are avb
 - if the request is too low for the app and the oom killer will kick in and the tatus will be: OOMKILLED (Out of memory Killed)

+## Cleaning up Resources

+- Periodic cleanup using cronjobs might help

+Delete all resources from all names<br>
+`kubectl delete all --all`

+Delete all without waiting for the resources to be deleted `kubectl delete all --all --force --grace-period=-1`